 A tables group can be either ROLLBACKABLE, which is the standard case, or AUDIT_ONLY.
 In this latter case, it is not possible to rollback the group.
-But with this type of group, it is possible to record tables updates for auditing purposes, even with tables that do not have primary key known in PostgreSQL catalogue.
+But using this type of group allows to record tables updates for auditing purposes, even with tables that have no explicitly created primary key or with tables of type UNLOGGED or WITH OIDS.